jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Web IDE][16]

-A deployment of your sample app already started.
+Start your app by selecting the play icon in the build tile.

+![Play button][57]

+This starts the build and automatically deploys your app.
 When the app is running, it is available at the URL shown in the "Deploy" stage.
 You can see the app’s overview on Bluemix by clicking the app name.

 ![Bluemix DevOps Services autoconfigured Pipeline][17]